mike04224220/An_Project/README.md

 Install the required Python packages using `pip`.

 `pip install -r requirements.txt`
+`pip install -r requirements-dev.txt`

 ### 4\.
 Configure Environment Variables

-Create a `.env` file in the root of the project.
-You can use `.env.example` as a template.
+Move to the route and create a `.env` file in the root of the project.
+You can use `.env` as a template.

+`cd nexxxus`

 `cp .env.example .env`

 Update the `.env` file with your database credentials and other necessary configurations.
+`postgres://USER:PASSWORD@HOST:PORT/NAMEDB`

 ### 5\.
 Set Up the Database